 But, the more significant advantage here is that it alerts you if something goes wrong.

-A broken window or furnace problem causes a sudden change in temperature or spike in energy usage.
+A broken window or furnace problem causes a sudden change in temperature or a spike in energy usage.
 When this happens, the thermostat sends you an alert.

 With a tune-up, we look over your heating system for any problems.
 We clean it out, lubricate all the moving parts, and replace any worn or broken components.

+Once your home in Ocean City, NJ (or anywhere in Cape May or Atlantic County) is winterized and your heater’s tuned up and connected to a wi-fi thermostat, everything’s set till next spring.
 And, if you do get an alert that something’s up, give Broadley’s a call!
 We’ll get over there right away and fix any problems.